CompAndSave/hugo-decap-ti/content/posts/10-fun-things-to-do-on-the-longest-day-of-the-year.md

 ---
-title: "10 Fun Things to Do on the Longest Day of the Year"
+title: 10 Fun Things to Do on the Longest Day of the Year
 date: 2015-06-14T19:16:16.000Z
+authors: Denise Resendez
 slug: 10-fun-things-to-do-on-the-longest-day-of-the-year
-description: "10 Fun Things to Do on the Longest Day of the Year"
 featured_image: /blog/images/archive/2015/06/printsummerinvitations.png
-authors: Denise Resendez
+description: 10 Fun Things to Do on the Longest Day of the Year
 tags: []
 ---
 [![party invitation printables ](/blog/images/archive/2015/06/printsummerinvitations.png)](/blog/images/archive/2015/06/printsummerinvitations.png)Did you know that June 21st is the longest day of the year in the Northern hemisphere?
 The long daylight hours, and the fact that this is the middle of summer, naturally have had a positive influence on human cultures over the ages.
 Back in the day, the summer solstice was an important way to mark the passage of the seasons and also helped develop calendars.

 Traditionally, various festivities would mark the summer solstice – feasting, lighting bonfires, fertility rites and various pagan ceremonies marked the day.
 So why not make Summer Solstice special for you as well?
 Here are some ideas for you to mark this, the longest day of the year; some fun, some meaningful activities: